=== VAULT HEADER v1 ===

 6. Append new entry to vault

-The vault never modifies existing entries—only appends:
+The vault never modifies existing entries.
+Every operation appends:

 OperationAction